 How To Make Easy Bake Oven Mixes

 Making your own Easy Bake Oven mixes is super simple when you follow these instructions.
 I recommend these Ziploc Snack Bags, because they’re the perfect size to hold each mix.
-I also created these simple Easy Bake Oven mix labels that are designed to print on standard Avery 5160 address labels.
+Label each with these simple Easy Bake Oven mix labels that are designed to print on standard Avery 5160 address labels.
 Of course, in a pinch, you could just print them on regular paper and tape them on.

-- Don’t premix the cake batter while waiting for the Easy Bake Oven to preheat.
-It will rise too high and could possibly stick to the inside of the oven.
+- Don’t pre-mix the cake batter while waiting for the Easy Bake Oven to preheat.
+It will rise too high and stick to the inside of the oven.
 Mix it up after preparing your pan and place it in the oven right away.

-- For a fun change of pace, my daughter likes to shake decorating sprinkles on top of the prepared batter once it’s spread in the cake pan.
+- For a fun change of pace, shake decorating sprinkles on top of the prepared batter once it’s spread in the cake pan.
 This creates a “funfetti” style cake without muddling the bright colors!

 So there you have it — 33 Easy Bake Oven refill mixes for under $4!
-I think these would be an awesome gift idea for any little girl that loves to bake with her Easy Bake Ultimate Oven.
+I think these would be an awesome gift idea for any little girl that loves to bake with her Easy Bake Oven.
 Just package up the mixes with a can of the cooking spray, frosting, and sprinkles.
-Toss in a super cute mini turner and spatula, and you’ve got hours and hours of fun for well under $20 (not including the oven).
+Toss in a super cute mini turner and spatula, and you’ve got hours and hours of baking fun for well under $20 (not including the oven, of course).

-If this tip helped you save some money, I hope you’ll repin and share below!
+If this tip helped you save some money, I hope you’ll repin and share below!104